 EUR/38A19/1:

 Focus groups can establish their own method of providing and financing administrative support between meetings.
+Provision and financing of administrative support in addition to that provided by the TSB shall be documented and published.

 IAP/39A20/1:

-Where administrative services are requested from TSB, there shall be no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with resolves 3 and 4 of Resolution 175 (Guadalajara, 2010) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries in accordance with resolves 3 of Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference.
+Where administrative services are requested from TSB, there shall be no incremental increase in expenditure and no adverse impact on the normal work of the study groups and TSAG, except for encouraging the participation of persons with disabilities in accordance with Resolution 175 (Rev. Bucharest, 2022) of the Plenipotentiary Conference, and for supporting the participation of representatives of developing countries in accordance with Resolution 123 (Rev. Bucharest, 2022) of the Plenipotentiary Conference.

 6 Meeting logistics